makina-maps/openmaptiles-contrib-bicycle_hiking_route/README.md

 It adds the data layer:

 * `route_bicycle_hiking`: containing linestring routes for bicycle and hiking with defined network, name and ref.
+* `transportation_bicycle`: bicycle facilities of transport network and allowed acces.

 Git-clone this project on the root the the OpenMapTiles project:
 ```